Cross impact in derivative markets: Examples

 \subsection{Black-Scholes model}

-We now consider a system with a single underlying $N=1$ and $M$ derivatives.
-The underlying is a spot with price $p_t$, whereas the derivatives are a set of European call or put options labeled by $i=1, \dots, M$, differing for either their strike or their maturity.
-We assume the price $p_t$ follows the usual log-normal dynamics, with risk-free rate $r$ and implied volatility $\sigma$
+We now consider a system with a single factor ($N=1$) and $M$ derivatives.
+The factor is the spot with price $p_t$ and the derivatives are a set of European call or put options with different strikes and maturities.
+We assume that the spot price $p_t$ follows log-normal dynamics with cross-impact, given by

+where $\bw_t$ is a one-dimensional standard Brownian motion, $\mu$ is the drift and $\sigma$ is the implied volatility.
+The parameter $\sigma$ is the implied volatility since \cref{prop:factoring_of} implies that there exists some drift $\tilde \mu$ such that